shreyantiwari07/face-detection-project-ybi-foundation-/README.md

 this is the project submitted to ybi foundation.

-submitted by : Threyan Tiwari
+submitted by : Shreyan Tiwari
 Internship project
 date (02-07-2025)